tomas5/glossary/database.md

 NOTE:
 CONTROL_ID: All ASP.NET server controls include an ID property that uniquely identifies the control and is the means by which the control is programmatically accessed in the code-behind class.

+## 3NF

+Third Normal Form (3NL)
+A relation that is in 1NF and 2NF and in which no non-primary key attribute is transitively dependent on the primary key.
+Based on concept of transitive dependency: A, B and C are attributes of a relation such that if A -> B and B -> C then C is transitively dependent on A through B (provided that A is not functionally dependent on B or C)

 ## Basics